multitel-ai/urban-sound-classification-and-comparison/README.md

 # Urban Sound Classification : striving towards a fair comparison

-This repo contains code for our paper: **Urban Sound Classification : striving towards a fair comparison**.
-We provide a fair comparison in sound classification by using the same input representation, same metrics and optimizer to assess performances.
-We preserve data augmentation used by original papers.
+This repo contains code for our paper: [**Urban Sound Classification : striving towards a fair comparison**](http://dcase.community/documents/challenge2020/technical_reports/DCASE2020_Arnault_70_t5.pdf).
+It  provides  a  fair comparison  by  using  the  same  input  representation,  metrics and  optimizer  to  assess  performances.
+We  preserve  data  augmentation used by the original papers.
 We hope this framework could  help  evaluate  new  architectures  in  this  field.

 ## Environement setup